Alabama A&M University: Alabama Cooperative Extension System

 The Smith-Lever Act of 1914 established The Alabama Cooperative Extension System.
 The system provides educational outreach to the citizens of Alabama on behalf of the state's two land grant universities: Alabama A&M University and Auburn University.
 The system employs more than 800 faculty, professional educators, and staff members operating in offices in each of Alabama's 67 counties and in nine urban centers covering the major regions of the state.
 In conjunction with the Alabama Agricultural Experiment Station, the system also staffs six extension and research centers located in the state's principal geographic regions.
 Since 2004, "Alabama Extension" has functioned primarily as a regionally based system in which the bulk of educational programming is delivered by agents operating across a multi-county area and specializing in specific fields.
 County extension coordinators and county agents work with regional agents and other extension personnel to deliver services to clients within their areas.

 Tuition and financial aid

-In the 2017-2018 award year, 3,701 Alabama A&M University students received financial assistance from Pell Grants, totaling $18,323,395.
+In the 2017–2018 award year, 3,701 Alabama A&M University students received financial assistance from Pell Grants, totaling $18,323,395.

 Student life

 Student activities

-The Office of Student Activities and Leadership Development (OSALD) provides services, programs and co-curricular experiences that provide students with opportunities to develop skills, improve leadership competencies, and enrich their college experience.
-OSALD has oversight of and provides assistance to several student-led organizations:
+The Office of Student Activities and Leadership Development (OSALD) has oversight of and provides assistance to several student-led organizations: